 Other Items stay on the table in front of you once they are played.
-You may keep Items in front of you that you cannot currently use (because of your Class or Accent, or because you're already using other Items of that type).
+You may keep Items in front of you that you cannot currently use (because of your Class or because you're already using other Items of that type).
 Turn these Items sideways.
 These Items are "carried" but not "in use."
-Exception: You may have only one Big item in play at a time, other than Ships, unless you have a card that will let you use more.
+Exception: You may have only one Big item in play at a time unless you have a card that will let you use more.